-Eija-Liisa Ahtila National Museum of Modern and Contemporary Art, Seoul
+Eija-Liisa Ahtila - Axis of Horizon National Museum of Modern and Contemporary Art, Seoul

 The National Museum of Modern and Contemporary Art, Korea (MMCA, director Youn Bummo), presents the international contemporary art exhibition, Axis of Horizon.